cristian-sima/Wisply/README.md

 1. Open a terminal window
 2. Type `cd /the/path/to/Wisply/directory/` where *path/to/Wisply/directory* is the path on your server to the Wisply directory
 3. We need to allow the installer to execute.
-Type `chmod u+x install/installer.sh`
+Type `chmod u+x util/ubuntu/install/installer.sh`
-4. Type `chmod u+x install`
+4. Type `chmod u+x util/ubuntu/install`
-4. Type `cd install` to go in the installer directory
-5. Type `bash ./installer.sh` in order to run the installer
+5. In order to run the installer, typ `bash /util/ubuntu/installer.sh`
 6. Follow the steps of the installer

-#### Start Wisply server
+#### Run Wisply

 In order to start wisply, go to Wisply directory and type `bash util/ubuntu/start.sh`.
 You will see the wizard for running.
 This script detects if there was any previous version of Wisply started.

-#### Stop Wisply server
+#### Stop Wisply

 If you want to stop wisply, go to Wisply directory and type `bash util/ubuntu/stop.sh`.

 ## Windows

-Wisply comes with several utilities which you can use during the development process.
+Wisply provides several utilities which you can use during the development process.
 You can find these utilities in the directory `util/windows/Utilities`.

 * **Format Wisply** - it can be used to format all the packages of Wisply.
 It closes itself after formating
 * **Start bee go tool** - this script runs the Wisply server and displays a command promt with live log.
 Also, it re-builds Wisply after each modification